 All of those ventures were colossal flops.
 But unlike most people he had large amounts of money, the know-how to shift the consequences from his failures onto other people, and name recognition to lean on and prevent his failures from completely ruining him.
 Much of this turns on a watershed moment from the late 80s and early 90s.

 After having Resorts International wrestled away from him in a legal battle with Merv Griffin (so much for the art of the deal) and his Taj Mahal casino venture filing for bankruptcy with nearly $3 billion in debt, Trump hired a guy named Steve Bollenbach as his CFO in 1990.
-Bollenbach showed Trump how to shrewdly avoid the $900 billion in debt that he had personally guaranteed in the Taj Mahal fiasco, and spoon-fed Trump his winning formula; licensing his name out rather than risking more of his own money in projects (Gallagher, 2017).
+Bollenbach showed Trump how to shrewdly avoid the $900 million in debt that he had personally guaranteed in the Taj Mahal fiasco, and spoon-fed Trump his winning formula; licensing his name out rather than risking more of his own money in projects (Gallagher, 2017).

 Donald Trump is an excellent case example of the profound power of luck complimented with a deficiency in ethical scruples.
 He was lucky to be born with money and a businessman dad who could show him the business world and give him connections in it.
 He was lucky he stumbled across Bollenback at the right time.
 And he was lucky to have a last name that he could convince other people to pay him money to let them use it.